RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/5_active_filters_doc.rst

 Conclusion
 ------------------
 You can play around with the other two active filters we discussed in this course as well but I won’t take any more of your time.
 Hope you learned something new, if nothing else, that a voltage follower can be used to make sure load doesn’t affect signal shape.
-Until next time, bye!

 Written by Luka Pogačnik
+Edited by Andraž Pirc

 This teaching material was created by `Red Pitaya <https://www.redpitaya.com/>`_ & `Zavod 404 <https://404.si/>`_ in the scope of the `Smart4All <https://smart4all.fundingbox.com/>`_ innovation project.